V0idhead/WOTRNineSwords/readme.md

 ## Contents
  - Warblade class
- - 50 Maneuvers (including a tiny number of Boosts) and 10 Stances from the Diamond Mind, Iron Heart, Stone Dragon, Tiger Claw and White Raven disciplines
+ - 50+ Maneuvers (including a tiny number of Boosts and Counters) and 10 Stances from the Diamond Mind, Iron Heart, Stone Dragon, Tiger Claw and White Raven disciplines

 ## Deviations from Rules as Written
 ### Spontaneous preparation